Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Gathering rock and soil samples, mostly, and lots of photos.
 The big work’s out of the way, we’ve proven they can land on a-"

 Sartori raised a hand to shut him up as one of his aides approached him to whisper in his ear.
-"Sorry to interrupt, Mister President, but… it looks like the alien war just sparked off again.
+"Sorry to interrupt, Mister President, but... it looks like the alien war just sparked off again.
 We’ve got General Sawyer and Colonel Stewart on the line."

-"Right…" Sartori stood up and twitched his suit jacket into place.
+"Right..."
+Sartori stood up and twitched his suit jacket into place.
 "Ladies and gentlemen, we’ll have to cut this short, something important has come up.
 Thank you all for being here."

 The room cleared with commendable swiftness, and surprising grace on Byron’s part.
 He shook Sartori’s hand and was escorted out, leaving the President alone with his aides, advisors, and the feed from Mars.